bgamrat/asset-management-platform/README.md

 5. Update the schema with **php bin/console doctrine:schema:update --force**
 6. Run **php bin/console doctrine:fixtures:load** to install the required base data types.
 This will also allow you to create an admin user.  *dev* environments will also get demo data.
-7. To build the *Dojo* assets for production use, **cd assets/vendor; ./build.sh;**.
-When in dev mode, the source JavaScript files are used to allow you to step through the code.
+7. To get the build components for the client-side assets for production use, **yarn install**.
-Use **cd public; ln -sf /var/www/html/symfony-dev/assets src** to create a symlink for development (not on production).
-8. Run **./node_modules/.bin/encore** *(dev/production)* to dump the CSS.
+8. Run **yarn encore dev --watch** to dump the JavaScript and CSS.
 Building the client side code on my production server didn't go well
    Instead, tar up the files from your local machine and scp them up
      - tar up the client side files with **tar czf ~/public-build.tgz public/build**
      - scp them to the production server with **scp ~/public-build.tgz user@example.com:.**